-Common across many industries, the interviews allow employees to give feedback so that the organization can address issues which would otherwise have remained unknown.
+Common across many industries, the exit interview allows employees to give feedback so that organizations can address issues which would otherwise have remained unknown.

 Usually involving a meeting between management representatives and the individual leaving an organization, an exit interview can provide a useful footnote to a former staff member’s term which gives both parties invaluable direction moving forward.

 Benefits on the business side include insight into the firm’s culture, policies and practices, while employees can get the truth off their chest regarding experiences as a staff member – or at least that’s the idea.